beanflyingau/OrangePi5-Fan-Control/ReadMe.md

 Fan-control
 ==============

-A tool to control fan speed by temperature automatically for ROCK5B.
+A tool to control fan speed by temperature automatically for OrangePi5+    (was ROCK5B)

 Features
 --------------